rs5434/MySQL_Projects/Sql_project/MySQL-project/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ### Contact
-For any questions or feedback, feel free to reach out to me at shubhamsharma15104@gmail.com or through https://github.com/Shubham-S151.
+For any questions or feedback, feel free to contact me at rudrarockshigh9068@gmail.com or through https://github.com/rs5434.